jedisct1/wasi-crypto-preview/doc/wasi-crypto.md

 * `symmetric` for any symmetric primitive or construction
 * `key_exhange` for key exchange mechanisms, including DH-based systems and KEMs.

-Implementation MAY also include the following algorithms in order to exercise additional features of the API:
+Implementations are also encouraged to include the following algorithms in order to exercise additional features of the API:

 | Identifier           | Algorithm                                                                                                                                        |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------ |